michaeltwo/adm_cnn/README.md

 Original raw dataset:
 https://www.kaggle.com/competitions/birdclef-2025/data?select=train_soundscapes

-INFO_535_ADM_Preprocessing and INFO_535_ADM_CNN are codes to handle date preprocessing and modeling. mel_spectrograms are the date after preproessing. including one report and one slides
+INFO_535_ADM_Preprocessing and INFO_535_ADM_CNN are codes to handle data preprocessing and modeling. mel_spectrograms are the data after preproessing.
+Including one report and one slides

 Folder Structure:
 ```